Mohammed-Rwelly/Bengaluru-House-price-prediction/README.md

 #### GridSearchCV:

 GridSearchCV was used for choosing the best algorithm amongst lasso, Decision Tress regressor and linear regressor.
-It is also used for Hyper parameter tunning for the best algorithm.
+It is also used for Hyper parameter tunning for the best algorithm, and ﬁnally gone with Random Forest Regressor with mean absolute error is 2.9.

-Major Python Libraries use: sklearn, pandas, numpy , matplotlib , cross_val_score, GridSearchCV
+#### Major Python Libraries use:
+sklearn, pandas, numpy , matplotlib , cross_val_score, GridSearchCV